SignalK/specification/gitbook-docs/security.md

 ### Logout

 #### Web Clients
-To logout, a web based client should send an HTTP PUT request to `/signalk/«version»/auth/logout` with the token in the cookie.
+To logout, a web based client should send an HTTP PUT request to `/signalk/«version»/auth/logout` with the token in the cookie or in the HTTP header.

 #### Other Clients